 Although a table with a simple row and column structure is common, tables can be much more complex.
 Figure 1 shows an example.
 Tables may be nested or conjoined as are the tables in Figure 1.
 Labels may span across several cells to give a general description as does Identification and Location in Figure 1.
-Although labels commonly appear on the top or left, table designers occasionally place labels on the right side of a table.
-In long tables, labels sometimes appear at the end of a table or in the middle of a table, every few rows, in order to help a reader find the correspondence between labels and data.
 Sometimes tables are rearranged to fit the space available.
 Label-value pairs may appear in multiple columns across a page or in multiple rows placed below one another down a page.
 These complexities make automatic table interpretation challenging.

 To interpret a table is to properly associate table category labels with table data values.
 Using Figure 1 as an example, we see that Identification, Location, and Function are labels for the large rectangular table.
-Inside the right cell of the first row is another table with headers IDs, NCBI KOGs, Species, etc. Nested inside of this cell are two tables with labels CGC name, Sequence name, Other name(s), WB Gene ID, Version, and Gene Model, Status, Nucleotides (coding/transcript), Protein, and Amino Acids.
-Most of the rest of the text in the large rectangular table comprises the data values.
-If we look more closely, however, we may conclude that some category labels are interleaved in the text.
-For example, via person appears to be a label under CGC name, as does Entrez Genes and Ace View beside NCBI.
+Inside the right cell of the first row is another table with headers IDs, NCBI KOGs, Species, etc. Nested inside of this cell are two tables with labels CGC name, Sequence name, Other name(s), WB Gene ID, Version, and Gene Model, Status, Nucleotides